je-l/multi-pack/README.md

 Original file is preserved.
 Compressed file is `output.lzw` and decompressed file is `output`

 ### Running tests
-Using for example [nose2](https://github.com/nose-devs/nose2) or pycharm builtin testing module.
+Using for example [nose2](https://nose2.readthedocs.io/en/latest/) or pycharm built-in testing module.

 `cd multi-pack`

-`nose2`
+`nose2 --verbose`